Marmon Motor Car Company: Marmon-Herrington

-Notable Marmon drivers
+Notable owners

 Actor Francis X. Bushman, at the height of his movie fame in the 1910s, owned a custom built purple painted Marmon.
 Other actors who were owners of Marmons include Wallace Reid, Douglas Fairbanks and Arthur Tracy.

 Statesman and national hero of Finland Carl Gustaf Emil Mannerheim's official car was a Marmon E-75.
 Much later, the same car was bought by a group of technology students.
 It is still the representational car of the Aalto University student union after considerable repairs, and the name Marmon, to some extent, is coupled to this specific vehicle.

 J. Horace McFarland, president of the American Civic Association, owned a Marmon.
 In 1924, he wrote to John Gries of the National Bureau of Standards' Division of Building and Housing that his Marmon cost nine cents a mile to operate, "independent of the chauffeur."

-Jan Werich and George Voskovec, Czech actors and leading members of Osvobozené divadlo, noted their travels to Nurenberg by Marmon car.

 In his memoir, "The Cruise of the Rolling Junk", F. Scott Fitzgerald wrote about a 1,200-mile automobile trip to the South that he and Zelda Fitzgerald took in their used 1918 Marmon Speedster.

 In 1916–17, Ruby Archambeau of Portland, Oregon, became the first woman to drive the circumference of the United States.
 Her vehicle was a Marmon.

-"King of Bootleggers" Italian Canadian Rocco Perri of Hamilton, Ontario, was known to favour Marmons in the 1920s.
+"King of Bootleggers" Italian Canadian Rocco Perri of Hamilton, Ontario, was known to favor Marmons in the 1920s.

 Actress Bebe Daniels was driving a Marmon Roadster 72 miles per hour south of Santa Ana when she became the first woman to be convicted of speeding in Orange County.